pulseenergy/enernoc-email-signature-generator/README.md

 Generates uniformly-styled email signatures for EnerNOC employees.

+We acknowledge that this is a blunt tool at the moment, but plan to iterate as feedback surfaces.

-This is a blunt tool.
-Please [create issues](https://github.com/pulseenergy/enernoc-email-signature-generator/issues) for  missing functionality, bugs, and other annoyances.
+Please [create issues](https://github.com/pulseenergy/enernoc-email-signature-generator/issues) for bugs, annoyances, observations, etc.

 ------